Student Handbook

 - Deny the appeal and affirm the initial decision and outcomes.

-- Find that a material procedural error occurred (e.g., substantiated bias, material deviation from established procedures) that impacted the outcome and refer the case back to the SSAO or an alternate designee with instructions to reconvene the investigation and/or the Appellate Officer may otherwise correct the procedural error.
+- Find that a material procedural error occurred (e.g., substantiated bias, material deviation from established procedures) that impacted the outcome and refer the case back to the SSAO or an alternate designee with instructions to conduct additional investigation and/or the Appellate Officer may otherwise correct the procedural error.

 - Find that the student has presented new information that is material to the decision or outcome of the case.
 Upon this finding, the Appellate Officer shall conduct or request appropriate additional steps (such as requesting additional investigation by the SSAO) and/or modify the decision and outcome accordingly.